Command Usage

 /spark health

-subcommand generates a health report for the server, including TPS, CPU, Memory and Disk Usage.
+The health subcommand generates a health report for the server, including TPS, CPU, Memory and Disk Usage.

-Requires the permission spark
+Requires the permission spark or spark.healthreport.

 You can use:

-to upload the health report to the spark viewer and return a shareable link/spark health --memory
+/spark health --uploadto upload the health report to the spark viewer and return a shareable link/spark health --memoryto include additional information about the JVMs memory usage/spark health --networkto include additional information about the system network usage

 /spark ping

-subcommand prints information about average (or specific) player ping round trip times.
+The ping subcommand prints information about average (or specific) player ping round trip times.

 You can use:

-to view information about the average pings across all players./spark ping --player <username>
+/spark pingto view information about the average pings across all players./spark ping --player <username>to view a specific players current ping RTT.

-Requires the permission spark
+Requires the permission spark or spark.ping.

 /spark tps

-subcommand prints information about the servers TPS (ticks per second) rate and CPU usage.
+The tps subcommand prints information about the servers TPS (ticks per second) rate and CPU usage.

-Requires the permission spark
+Requires the permission spark or spark.tps.

 /spark tickmonitor

-subcommand controls the tick monitoring system.
+The tickmonitor subcommand controls the tick monitoring system.

-Requires the permission spark
+Requires the permission spark or spark.tickmonitor.

 Simply running the command without any extra flags will toggle the system on and off.